ziadhamdy88/Sic-assembler/README.md

 # Sic-assembler
-A program that simulates how Sic assemblers work
+A Java program that simulates how Sic assemblers work